lunfardo314/proxima/docs/proxi.md

 * `proxi node outputs` displays outputs (UTXOs) in the account

 * `proxi node info` displays info of the node

 ### 2. Run spammer from the wallet

+Spammer is used as a testing tool and to study behavior of the system.
+Spammer periodically sends tokens from the wallet's account to the target address in bundles of transactions.
+It waits each bundle of transactions reaches finality before sending the next one.

 Spammer is run with the command `proxi node spam`.
-It periodically sends tokens to the target address in bundles of transactions.
-It waits each bundle of transactions reaches finality before sending the next one.

 The bundle of transactions is a chain of transactions which consumes output of the previous.
 Only the last one (tip of the batch) contains tag-along output.

 Configured tag-along sequencer consumes the output (the tip of the batch).
 This way pull the whole bundle of transactions into the ledger state with one tag-along fee amount.

+As per current ledger constraints one spammer can achieve maximum 1 TPS of the transfer transactions.
+In Proxima rate is limited per address (per user) and it is 1 TPS for non-sequencers (assuming no conflicting transactions are issued).
+Higher TPS can be reached only by multiple users.